Last Updated: March 5, 2026 (Price & Content Verified)

 Eli Facenda calls himself Eli The Travel Guy.
 Dude’s been to more countries (42) than I have restaurants.
 Unless you count different Chipotle locations?

-Excuse me while I pull myself from this tornado of shame and fix my hair.
+Excuse me while I pull myself from shame tornado and fix my hair.

 Okay, I’m back.